Raku/nqp/docs/ops.markdown

 ## isnum
 * `isnum(Mu $obj --> int)`

-Returns a 1 if the object is a float type, 0 otherwise.
+Returns a 1 if the object is a native float type, 0 otherwise.

 ## isprime
 * `isprime_I(Int $obj --> int)`